fandangos/fandangos.github.io/_posts/2022-10-03-GitHub_working_with_others.markdown

 <br/><br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Now, someone that wants to utilize this theme, made on Jekyll, have the possibility to use it in English, Japonese and Portuguese and that's totally free.
 Anyone can freely clone this blog, erase my personal content and start in the same way as I'm doing at this moment while typing this text.
 That's the magic of open source, someone's work can help others.
 <br/><br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As I said, this is just the begging of a moment in my life as a developer.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As I said, this is just the beginning of a moment in my life as a developer.
 Also, to anyone that wants to visit this commit it's right here<a href="https://github.com/MrGreensWorkshop/MrGreen-JekyllTheme/pull/118#event-7500265176"> in this link.</a>